-Table 8.1 Applicable Definitions Definition Description Family includes, but is not limited to, regardless of marital status, actual or perceived sexual orientation, or gender identity, any group of persons presenting for assistance together with or without children and irrespective of age, relationship, or whether or not a member of the household has a disability.
+Table 8 .1 1 Applicable Definitions Definition Description Family includes, but is not limited to, regardless of marital status, actual or perceived sexual orientation, or gender identity, any group of persons presenting for assistance together with or without children and irrespective of age, relationship, or whether or not a member of the household has a disability.
 A child who is temporarily away from the home because of placement in foster care is considered a member of the family.
 Refer also to Section III.b.iv, Discrimination Based on Household Composition .
-Family Projects serving families may be targeted to serve households with children; households without children, or households with only children; however not discriminate against homeless households with children. ren; however, projects may n.
-A household with only posed of at least children is composed of children is composed of dult and one child multiple adults, but no multiple persons, all of (mino 18). r under the age of children under the age of whom are under age 18.
-18. An individual is a single person, who may be an elderly person, displaced person, disabled person, near-elderly person, or any other single person. • • Projec ts serving individuals i may be targeted to serve house holds without children or Individual homeless households with children.
-A household without children is A household with only ch with only children is comp osed of a single adult o 18.
+Family Projects serving families may be targeted to serve households with children, households without children, or households with only children; however, projects not discriminate against homeless households with children. ren; however, projects may n.
+A household with only children is composed of dult and one child multiple adults, but no multiple persons, all of (minor under the age of children under the age of wh 18). whom are under age 18.
+An individual is a single person, who may be an elderly person, displaced person, disabled person, near-elderly person, or any other single person.
+Projec ts serving individuals i may be targeted to serve house holds without children or Individual a.
+Documenting Homelessness

+A household without children is A household with only ch with only children is composed of a single adult only. composed of a single person under - 18.